nrfconnect/Asset-Tracker-Template/docs/common/nrfcloud_fota.md

-# Instructions on how to manage nRFCloud FOTA via REST calls
+# Instructions on how to manage nRFCloud FOTA through REST calls

 This document describes how to manage FOTA (Firmware Over The Air) updates using nRF Cloud's REST API.
 All examples use curl commands and assume you have set your API key in an environment variable: